How to Start

 This page is the brochure for your selected program.
 You can view the provided information for this program on this page and click on the available buttons for additional options.

 KIIS - Berlin, Germany

-The KIIS summer program in Berlin affords participants a unique opportunity to explore and understand German culture and history.
-Course offerings on German language and culture, the German Enlightenment, and Holocaust Literature, in conjunction with group excursions in and beyond Berlin as well as ample opportunity for individual travel, will enrich participants' understanding of Europe and Germany in general and Berlin in particular.
+The KIIS summer program in Berlin affords participants a unique opportunity to explore and understand Germany's capital, culture and history.
+Traditional classroom instruction, in conjunction with group excursions in and beyond Berlin, as well as ample opportunity for individual travel, will enrich participants' understanding of Europe and Germany in general and Berlin in particular.
 No previous knowledge of German is necessary; all instruction is in English.

 Students should be aware that research materials, computers, and printing are limited on site; they are, therefore, advised, though not required, to bring along a laptop so as to take advantage of the free wireless internet service our Berlin facilities offer.
 Students take either one or two courses; coursework is geared toward making use of the resources and setting of Berlin.
-Classes are held in two 2-hour and one 4-hour block each week, with the intention of spending the shorter periods in our seminar room and the longer periods in and around Berlin.
-Classes are usually held Monday through Thursday for 4.5 weeks, leaving ample time for independent planning.
-Students' workload will be heavier in the beginning than at the end, allowing for some free time after finals to enjoy the city before departure.
+Classes are generally held in two 2-hour and one 4-hour block each week, with the intention of spending the shorter periods in our seminar room and the longer periods in and around Berlin.
+Class sessions are usually held Monday through Thursday for 4.5 weeks, leaving plenty of time for independent planning.

-The program director generally arranges several group excursions, including a trip to nearby Potsdam with its Castle Sanssouci, a visit to the German Parliament (Reichstag), a day outing to historical Dresden, an evening at the Berlin Philharmonic, and a riverboat cruise on the Berlin's river Spree.
+The program director generally arranges several group excursions.
+Varying from year to year, they may include a trip to nearby Potsdam with its Castle Sanssouci, a visit to the German Parliament (Reichstag), a day outing to historical Dresden, Nuremberg or Quidlenburg, an evening at the Berlin Philharmonic or Opera, and a riverboat cruise on the Berlin's river Spree.
 We will also share a welcome and farewell dinner.